Ralie-Network/ralie-learn/README.md

 - Decentralized MOOC (Massive Online Open Course) marketplace built to educate the people, meanwhile fascilating transactions through crypto;
 - First marketplace built for Ralie token utility, developed to compete with central providers without exorbinant fees, extended withdrawl periods or neglecting content quality
 - Currently in pre-development stages, with more features in the development pipeline
-- Compatible with all major browsers (IE8+), compatible Zepto.js and iPad;
+- Compatible with all major browsers (IE8+), compatible Zepto.js and iPad.

 #